-The EcoGlow 20 brooder lamp: pros and cons.
+The EcoGlow Safety 600 small brooder lamp: pros and cons.

-EcoGlow 20 consists of one flat panel which is the heating element, and
+- The original EcoGlow consisted of the flat panel heating element, and

-- There are three levels on the side panels so that the brooder lamp can be set very close to the ground when the chicks are newly-hatched, and raised as they get bigger.
+- The legs can be adjusted easily, so that the brooder lamp can be set very close to the ground when the chicks are newly-hatched, and raised as they get bigger.

-- For bantams I simply leave one side panel off altogether and put the other on the middle or top level, creating a tiny space at one end and a bigger space at the other.
+- For bantams, make the legs on one end shorter than the other, creating a tiny space at one end and a bigger space at the other.
 This means that bantams and large breeds can use it at the same time.

 - This unit uses much less electricity than a traditional heat lamp.
-Because I was hatching different batches of eggs during the winter I had both of mine switched on for three months and didn't even notice a difference in my electricity bill.
+Because I hatch different batches of eggs during the winter I had both the large and small EcoGlow switched on for three months and didn't even notice a difference in my electricity bill!

 - The average saving over a traditional heat lamp is estimated at around $11 - $15 per four week period.

-Even at this size - 3 weeks old - my 18 chicks were cramped under the EcoGlow 20 and needed to graduate to the larger EcoGlow 50.
+- As you can see from this photo, even at 3 weeks old my 18 chicks were cramped under the smaller EcoGlow 20 and needed to graduate to the larger EcoGlow 1200.

-- For the lamp to work effectively the temperature of the
+- For either of these lamps (small or large) to work effectively, the temperature of the

-room it's in needs to be around 13ºC (55ºF).
-I've used it in a cooler
+room itself needs to be around 13ºC (55ºF).
+I've used it in a colder

 room during winter and I needed to supplement the room heat.

-The EcoGlow 50 brooder lamp: pros and cons.
+The EcoGlow Safety 1200 large brooder lamp: pros and cons.

-- The principle of this heat source is exactly the same as for the EcoGlow 20 - the difference is simply the size.
-So the issue of not having problems with heat and fires is the same.
+- The principle of this heat source is exactly the same as for the smaller EcoGlow 600.
+The difference is simply the size.
+So the massive bonus of not having problems with heat and fires is the same.

-- I far prefer the legs on this unit.
-Rather than snapping into the side, the legs screw into the base.
-Raising and lowering the platform is just a question of screwing the legs higher or lower and all four legs can be at different heights to accommodate large and small chicks at once.
+- Very easy to put together.
+The legs screw into the base.
+Raising and lowering the platform is just a question of screwing the legs higher or lower.
+And all four legs can be at different heights to accommodate large and small chicks at once.
 Simple and brilliant.

-- Again, the issue of running cost is exactly the same.
-I ran this lamp and the EcoGlow 20 in my brooder for three months and didn't notice any difference at all in my electricity bill.
+- Again, the issue of low running cost is exactly the same.
+I ran this lamp and the EcoGlow 600 in my brooder for three months and didn't notice any difference at all in my electricity bill.

-- Brinsea reckon this brooder lamp can fit up to 50 chicks and again I would say that's probably right until the chicks start to grow.
+- Brinsea reckon this brooder lamp can fit up to 35 chicks and again I would say that may be right – until the chicks start to grow.
 I have used it for 18 large breed chicks at once and it was perfect.